codefellows/seattle-javascript-401d15/class-22-angular-controllers/README.md

     * when a controller is attached to the **DOM**, using the `ng-controller` directive, Angular will instantiate a new controller object
       * this will create a new **child scope** that is made available as a parameter to a controller's constructor
     * **note:** controllers are used to setup and add behavior to the `$scope` object
-    * **note:** controllers should not be used for DOM maniuplation or formatting of input and output
+    * **note:** controllers should not be used for DOM manipulation or formatting of input and output

   * **`Controller as` Syntax**
     * the `Controller as` syntax can be used to allow the use of `this` instead of `$scope` within our controllers